eagudio/ciaplu/README.md

 - **Custom Exception Handling**: Easily manage custom exceptions by creating custom classes that extend `Error`.
 - **Match Exceptions**: A powerful `match` method to handle multiple exceptions with a clear structure.
-- **Promise-based**: Works seamlessly with async/await to handle exceptions in asynchronous flows.

 ## Installation